Areas of Specialty

 Depression (Major Depressive Disorder)

 Depression is more than feeling sad.
+For some, it is more about the inability to experience joy or pleasure.
 It's the weight that makes getting out of bed feel like a decision, the fog that sits between you and the things you used to care about.
-It can show up as exhaustion, trouble concentrating, changes in sleep or appetite, or a flatness that won't lift.
-We evaluate the full picture and develop a medication plan tailored to your symptoms and history.
+It can show up as exhaustion, trouble concentrating, changes in sleep or appetite, make even the mildest of stressors feel overwhelming, or create a flatness that won't lift.
+These emotions are disproportionate to the stressors of life.
+We evaluate the full picture and develop a treatment plan tailored to your symptoms and history.

 Bipolar Disorder (Bipolar I and Bipolar II)